Esther-Omono/to-do/README.md

 # Responsive To-Do App

 A simple and responsive to-do list application built with HTML, CSS and JavaScript.
 This app allows users to add, edit, delete, and mark tasks as completed.
-It also includes a modal for editing tasks and uses Font Awesome for icons.
+It also includes a modal for editing tasks, uses Font Awesome for icons, and saves tasks to localStorage so they persist even after a page reloads.

 ## Demo